Beyond Frosting » Recipes » Desserts » Pies » Brownie Bottom Oreo Mousse Pie

 2. Prepare the gelatin.
 Sprinkle the gelatin over cold water.
 Do not stir!
 Leave it to sit until the gelatin turns solid, then heat it for 8-10 seconds in the microwave until it’s liquid again.
 Watch it carefully as it bubbles up quickly.

-How Long Does This Mousse Pie Take to Set?
+How Long Does a Mousse Pie Take to Set?

-Last but not least, you’ll spread the Oreo mousse evenly over the brownie layer.
-This mousse pie will need to chill in the fridge for at least 4 hours so it can firm up before serving.
+This Oreo mousse pie will need to chill in the fridge for at least 4 hours so it can firm up before serving.
 I like to make it the day before and refrigerate it overnight for best results.

 Frequently Asked Questions